Raleigh Water Quality at a Glance

 Disinfection Byproducts

-Source: Formed when disinfectants such as chlorine or chloramine react with naturally occurring organic matter in source water; may be more prevalent during warmer months
+Source: Formed when disinfectants such as chloramine react with naturally occurring organic matter in source water.
+May be more prevalent during warmer months when organic matter levels in Falls Lake and Lake Benson are higher.

 PFAS Compounds